 Voltage must be controlled to protect system reliability and move power where it is needed in both normal operations and following a disturbance.
 Voltage issues tend to be local in nature, such as in sub-areas of the transmission and distribution systems.
 Reactive power is needed to keep electricity flowing and maintain necessary voltage levels.
 Several NERC Reliability Standards address voltage control.

-Restated, replacing BAL-002-WECC-3 with NERC BAL-002-3 frees dispatchable resources to address FERC-identified reliability gaps created by variable generation, and may bolster vital public interests by driving down the cost of power.
+Restated, replacing BAL-002-WECC-3 with NERC BAL-002-3 frees dispatchable resources to address FERC-identified reliability gaps created by variable generation, and may bolster vital public interests.
 Because adequate levels of reserves are established in NERC BAL-002-3, and supported by BAL-003-2, BAL-002-WECC-3, Requirements R1 through R4 are not needed.

 Replacing BAL-002-WECC-3 With NERC BAL-002-3 Provides Sufficient Reserves at a Continent-Wide Level